mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure @app.route("/get_categories") has the appropiate function and is routed in order to displayed the correct page | @app.route("/get_categories") has the appropiate function and is routed in order to displayed the correct page | PASS
 Ensure Jinja for loop loops through the category list without any bugs showing | Jinja for loop loops through the category list without any bugs showing | PASS
 Ensure Jinja If statement applied on the navbars, Manage Jobs page restricts access to the Admin only | Jinja If statement applied on the navbars, Manage Jobs page restricts access to the Admin only | PASS
-Ensure @app.route("/add_category) has the appropiate GET and POST methods and returns the correct rendered page | @app.route("/add_category) has the appropiate GET and POST methods and returns the correct rendered page | PASS
+Ensure @app.route("/add_category") has the appropiate GET and POST methods and returns the correct rendered page | @app.route("/add_category) has the appropiate GET and POST methods and returns the correct rendered page | PASS
 In edit_category.html, ensure the action method has the appropiate url_for to complete the edit category request | In edit_category.html, the action method has the appropiate url_for to complete the edit category request: {{ url_for('edit_category', category_id=category.id) }} | PASS
 Ensure the @app.route for edit_category has the appropiate decorator with the correct variables and methods | The @app.route for edit_category has the appropiate decorator with the correct variables and methods ("/edit_category/<category_id>", methods=["GET", "POST"]) | PASS
 Ensure the def edit_category() has the correct variable in order to correctly display the data in BSON format and renders the correct page | The def edit_category() has the correct variable in order to correctly display the data in BSON format and renders the correct page | PASS
 Ensure the @app.route for delete_category has the appropiate decorator with the correct variable | The @app.route for delete_category has the appropiate decorator with the correct variable ("/delete_category/<category_id>") | PASS
 Ensure the def delete_category() contains the correct functionality in order to remove a category from the database | The def delete_category() contains the correct functionality in order to remove a category from the database | PASS
+Ensure @app.route("/search") takes in the appropiate methods, GET and POST | @app.route("/search") takes in the appropiate methods, GET and POST | PASS
+Ensure the def search() takes in the appropiate variables, connects to the database in order to return various search results and renders the correct page | The def search() takes in the appropiate variables, connects to the database in order to return various search results and renders the correct page | PASS